doner-kebard/card-game-backend/README.md

 While working on backend stuff (Clojure), please keep a terminal open at *all* times with the following command running:

-`docker-compose build; docker-compose run backend lein autoexpect; docker-compose down`
+`docker-compose build; docker-compose run backend lein test-refresh; docker-compose down`

 This will give you instant feedback through the tests.